njbradley/scrolls-old/readme.txt

 R - force cleaning of memory vectors
 F/G - enter/exit spectator mode

+Version 0.3.dev:
+ Additions:
+ -many new randomly generated terrain structures -block physics is now working! now blocks fall if they are not attached to another block they stick to -monsters have been added!

 Version 0.2:
  Additions:
  -full multithreading of loading and saving chunks, so no lag while playing